davorg/dmp/chapters/appendix-a.md

 * `$dbh->selectall_arrayref($statement [, \%attr [, @bind_values]])` Combines the prepare, execute, and fetchall_arrayref functions into a single function call.
 It returns a reference to an array.
 Each element of the array contains a reference to an array containing the data returned.
 See the separate functions for more details on the parameters.

 * `$dbh->prepare($statement [, \%attr])` Prepares an SQL statement for later execution against the database and returns a statement handle.
 This handle can later be used to invoke the execute function.
 Most database drivers will, at this point, pass the statement to the database to ensure that it compiles correctly.
-If there is a problem, prepare will return undef.
+If there is a problem, prepare will return `undef`.

 * `$dbh->do($statement, \%attr, @bind_values)` Prepares and executes an SQL statement.
-It returns the number of rows affected (–1 if the database driver doesn’t support this) or undef if there is an error.
+It returns the number of rows affected (–1 if the database driver doesn’t support this) or `undef` if there is an error.
 This is useful for executing statements that have no return sets, such as updates or deletes.

 * `$dbh->commit`, `$dbh->rollback` Will commit or rollback the current database transaction.
 They are only effective if the AutoCommit attribute is set to 0.